Are all scholarships need based?

 We consider many factors when determining need, such as the number of family members and the cost of college education.
 As a general rule, if your EFC as determined by the FAFSA is more than the cost of attendance at the school, your student will not qualify for a need based scholarship.

-Financial Aid Award Letters are required as part of the application process for all Community Foundation’s needs-based scholarships.
-Financial Aid Award Letters are usually sent from a college/university Financial Aid Office to a prospective student in April.
+Financial Aid Award Notifications are required as part of the application process for all Community Foundation’s needs-based scholarships.
+Financial Aid Award Notifications are usually sent from a college/university Financial Aid Office to a prospective student in April.